 How Can Physiotherapy Help AC Joint Strains?

 Physiotherapists will assess you for any range-of-motion restrictions and provide hands-on treatments to reduce pain and inflammation around the joint.
-They will also use manual therapy techniques to gently mobilize the joint, helping you regain full mobility in that area.
+They will also use manual techniques to gently mobilize the joint, helping you regain full mobility in that area.
 Your physiotherapist may also teach you exercises designed to strengthen muscles surrounding the AC joint in order to reduce further risk of injury.
 Additionally, they may recommend using certain equipment such as taping or supports which can help protect against further damage while participating in activities that could cause irritation to the area.

 In addition to hands-on treatment, a physiotherapist may advise lifestyle changes such as rest periods after exercise or sports activities; they may also offer guidance on posture correction if necessary.
 In some cases, they may refer you for further assessment with other medical professionals such as orthopedic surgeons – but this depends on the severity and other factors unique to each individual case.

-If you are suffering from an AC joint strain then physiotherapy should be considered as part of your rehabilitation plan.
+If you are suffering from an AC joint strain then physio should be considered as part of your rehabilitation plan.
 A qualified physiotherapist will assess you and determine which treatment options are best suited for your specific situation; they will then work with you individually to ensure that you receive appropriate care tailored specifically toward reducing symptoms associated with an AC joint strain.
 With their help, you should be able to make a full recovery in no time.